FinPress/gutenberg/packages/components/src/toggle-group-control/toggle-group-control-option/README.md

 Whether to show a tooltip when hovering over the option.
 The tooltip will attempt to use the `aria-label` prop text first, then the `label` prop text if no `aria-label` prop is found.

+#### Usage Guidelines:

+1. Interaction with `showIconLabels`:
+   - When the 'Show button text labels' preference (`showIconLabels`) is enabled, components typically display visible text labels.
+   - In such cases, showing a tooltip that merely repeats the visible text is unnecessary and can create visual clutter.

+2. Accessibility Considerations:
+   - Tooltips should provide additional, helpful information beyond what's visible on the screen.
+   - For users relying on screen readers, ensure that the tooltip content complements rather than duplicates the component's accessible name or visible text.

 -   Required: No